Pratham16112002/logseq/pages/HANA.md

 	- Column-based also supports massive parallel processing.
 	- Type of Data
 		- _Hot Data_
-			- Frequently required data , its stored in
+			- Frequently required data , its stored in RAM rather than per -
-		-